tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 data.
 But every additional data point gathered has the potential to increase the likelihood that the outcome is an accurate measure of the mean [[7]].

-The LLN is crucial because it guarantees stable long-term results from the [[8]]
+The LLN is crucial because it guarantees stable long-term results for the averages of some random event. [[8]]

 <p align="center"><img src="assets/law_of_large_numbers.png" width="700" /></p>
 The above figure illustrates the law of large numbers using a particular run of rolls of a single dice.
 As can be seen